syncfusion-content/wpf-docs/wpf/TimeSpanEdit/Getting-Started.md

 ## Adding control via designer

-The `TimeSpanEdit` control can be added to the application by dragging it from the toolbox and dropping it in a designer view.
-The below assembly added automatically in project:
+The `TimeSpanEdit` control can be added to the application by dragging it from the toolbox and dropping it in a designer view. **Syncfusion.Shared.WPF** assembly added automatically in project:

-* Syncfusion.Shared.WPF.dll

 ![](Getting-Started_images/img1.png)